Defining Affiliate Marketing

-One of the defining issues of affiliate marketing in 2015 is that the world will continue to be a fragmented space.
+One of the defining issues of affiliate marketing is that the world will continue to be a fragmented space.
 That’s different from many other digital marketing disciplines where we can see dominant players and platforms (Google, Facebook, et al.) continue to do well.

 I tend to view the affiliate globe in four zones:

 This is a simplistic view, but effective as a starting point.

 The sector is still largely known as “affiliate marketing” in the U.S. and Canada.
 There are many different affiliate networks and most are able to reach the entire domestic audience for any national brands.